seidelj/uchicago_pgg/README.md

 This is an [oTree](http://otree.readthedocs.io/en/latest/) project built upon the [Django](https://www.djangoproject.com) web framwork.

 As a preface, I've rewritten parts of this application as required by the latest version of oTree.
-I have tested the application myself locally, however not in a lab setting.
-Recent versions of oTree promise better stability and performance however I recommend a pilot to test for any errors I missed.
+I have tested the application myself locally, but not in a lab setting (e.g. with subjects all playing at once).
+Recent versions of oTree promise better stability and performance, however I recommend a pilot to make sure things will run smoothly.

 ## FIRST TIME SETUP